raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

 ad: javascript-allonge
 ---

 I was participating in [wroc_love.rb] last week-end, and one of the presenters put up a slide mentioning [partial application] and [currying].
-"The difference between them is not important right now," he said, and pressed on.
+"The difference between them is not important right now," he said, pressing on.
 And it wasn't.

 [partial application]: https://en.wikipedia.org/wiki/Partial_application
 [currying]: https://en.wikipedia.org/wiki/Currying